‘DWTS’ Star Sharna Burgess Wows In A White Bikini

 Dancing with the Stars professional dancer Sharna Burgess is showing off her incredible body in yet another bikini during a recent vacation in Miami.
-Just days after the star was snapped wearing a strapless dark bikini at the beach, Daily Mail shared new candid images the pro stepped back out for another beach day in a white bikini.
+Just days after the star was snapped wearing a strapless dark bikini at the beach, the Daily Mail shared new candid images of the pro stepping back out for another beach day in a white bikini.

 The new paparazzi shots show the red-haired dancer enjoying some fun in the sun on Saturday, June 2, where she had her hair up in a ponytail as she covered her eyes with black sunglasses to beat the Miami sun.